 Support services to facilitate this include:

-(These classes are listed in the schedule under "Counseling -- Special Education.")
+- (These classes are listed in the schedule under "Counseling - Disabled St Serv.")

-Educational assessment and intervention for students with special learning problems.
+- Educational assessment and intervention for students with special learning difficulties.